Loading...

 Disclaimer: This article provides general information about IPTV and Canadian broadcasting law.
 It does not constitute legal advice.
 Canadian broadcasting regulations are subject to change, and individual circumstances may vary.
 If you have specific legal questions about IPTV use in your province or territory, consult a qualified Canadian lawyer.
 Information is current as of early 2026 and reflects the regulatory environment at that time.

 Built-in VPN.
 Transparent CAD pricing.
 20,000+ channels.
-30-day money-back guarantee.
+Free 24-hour trial.